Read this first : briefest of introductions

 OS maps have what you want

 Whether you are interested in family history, transport history, walking, map collecting or a thousand other activities, this site should provide something of interest and use.
-Most of the old Ordnance Survey maps we sell are bought to support a particular interest : where the family came from, pre-Beeching railways, the line of a footpath and so on.
+Most people use old Ordnance Survey maps to support a particular interest : where the family came from, pre-Beeching railways, the line of a footpath and so on.

 A brief introduction to Ordnance Survey maps